justinpeisker/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+ Stateful (or class) components implement state and logic, while functional components 'hook' into state using hooks (useState) and pass selected slices of state through 'props'.
+Stateful components give you the ability to use lifecycle methods (like componentDidMount), while functional components do not.
+Functional components are primarily responsible for rendering DOM elements to the screen.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+  componentWillMount is called just before mounting and before render().  componentWillMount will not trigger a re-render.  componentWillUpdate will be called if a re-render is required due to a change in state.

 3. Define stateful logic.

+  Stateful logic is code that uses state.
+This code can also be used to create custom hooks when using functional components.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+  Arrange: In this stage you are simply rendering the component you are testing.

+  Act: In this stage you are finding the specific element you are targeting withing the component you are testing.

+  Assert: In this stage you are verifying that the targeted element exists ( or proof that whatever feedback you are looking for actually exists).